Chrissy Cheung’s images compel the viewer to follow the lines and modes of connection through which she brings her works to vibrant life.

 Vitally, Cheung’s work represents and embodies motion, both her own movement in their rendering and, subsequently and enticingly, that of the engaged viewer’s eyes.
 In this way, she captures the essence of temporal, physical artistic forms of contemporary dance and music, which are significant sources of inspiration.

-Upon graduation, Cheung moved to Calgary.
-In early 2005, she completed an artist residency at the Banff Centre for the Arts, resulting in a solo show, Improv Paintings, at the Other Gallery.
-Later that year, Cheung moved back to Montréal.
-In 2008, she was accepted into the Emerging Artists Viewing Program at the Drawing Center in New York.
+In early 2005, she was an artist resident at the Banff Centre, resulting in a solo show, Improv Paintings, at the Other Gallery in Banff.
+In 2008, she was accepted into the Emerging Artists Viewing Program at the Drawing Center, New York.

 I believe that the profession of the artist is to inspire others.
 I would not have been able to have created my artwork without being inspired by other artists and places: